Allexsen/kitchen-visualizer/README.md

+Probably useless piece of code for you.

+Only exists bcs my relative needed a tool like this :D

+AI-generated stuff below.

 # Kitchen Visualizer

 A 3D interactive kitchen design tool built with React, Three.js, and React Three Fiber.
 Visualize and customize your dream kitchen in real-time with an intuitive interface.